pubnub/chat-engine/README.md

 # Full Docs

-You can find the full docs in the [/doc](https://github.com/pubnub/open-chat-framework/tree/master/doc) directory.
+You can find the full docs on [the full documentation website](https://pubnub.github.io/open-chat-framework/docs/).

 <!-- MarkdownTOC -->